-5.4 The indication of intention to apply for a drawdown pursuant to Clause 5.1 shall be effective with respect to All Lenders upon the Agent’s receiving the Drawdown Application.
-After the Agent receives the Drawdown Application, the Borrower may not, for any reason, cancel or change the application for a drawdown under Clause 5.1 with respect to any of the Lenders.
-When the Agent receives a Drawdown Application from the Borrower, the Agent shall notify all Lenders of the Borrower’s application for a drawdown and the details thereof, by sending a copy of the Drawdown Application to All Lenders by [ ] o’clock of [ ] Business Days prior to the Desired Drawdown Date.
-The Agent shall retain the original of the Drawdown Application on behalf of All Lenders until the Outstanding Individual Loan Money advanced in response to such application is fully repaid.
+5.3 The indication of intention to request a drawdown pursuant to Clause 5.1 shall be effective with respect to All Lenders upon the Agent’s receiving the Drawdown Request provided for in the preceding paragraph and that is in accordance with the provisions of Clause 5.1.
+After the Agent receives the Drawdown Request, the Borrower may not, for any reason, cancel or change the request for a drawdown in Clause 5.1 with respect to any of the Lenders.
+When the Agent receives a Drawdown Request from the Borrower, the Agent shall notify all Lenders of the Borrower’s request for a drawdown and the details thereof, by sending a copy of the Drawdown Request to All Lenders by [ ] o’clock of [ ] Business Days prior to the Desired Drawdown Date.
+[The Agent shall retain the Drawdown Request received in accordance with the provisions of Clause 5.1 on behalf of All Lenders until the Outstanding Individual Loan Money advanced in response to such request is fully repaid.]

-5.5 If the Drawdown Application that the Agent receives in accordance with the procedures provided for under this Clause 5 is related to an application for a Refinancing Loan, the Agent shall promptly make the offset set forth in the proviso of Clause 7.1, and shall notify All Lenders of the result thereof by sending it in writing when sending a copy of the Drawdown Application to All Lenders pursuant to Clause 5.4.
+5.4 If the Drawdown Request that the Agent receives in accordance with the procedures provided for in this Clause 5 is related to a request for a Refinancing Loan, the Agent shall promptly make the offset provided for in the proviso of Clause 7.1, and shall notify All Lenders of the result thereof by sending it in writing when sending a copy of the Drawdown Request to All Lenders pursuant to Clause 5.4.

-6. Conditions Precedent for Lending obligations
+6. Conditions Precedent for MAKING OF LOANS

-During the Term, the Lender shall owe the Lending Obligations upon the condition (irrespective of whether or not notice under Clause 8.1 was given) that the conditions set forth in each of the following items are satisfied at the time of the making of the Individual Loan.
-The satisfaction of such conditions shall be determined individually by each Lender, and no other Lender or the Agent shall be responsible for a Lender’s determination or refusal to make a Loan.
+During the Commitment Term, the Lender shall make an Individual Loan upon the condition (irrespective of whether or not notice in Clause 8.1 was given) that the conditions provided for in each of the following items are satisfied at the time of the making of the Individual Loan.
+The satisfaction of such conditions shall be determined individually by each Lender, and no other Lender or the Agent shall be responsible for a Lender’s determination or refusal to make an Individual Loan.

-(1) The application for a drawdown satisfies the requirements set forth under Clauses 5.1 through 5.3.
+(1) The request for a drawdown satisfies the requirements provided for in Clauses 5.1 and 5.2, and becomes effective pursuant to Clause 5.3.

-(2) The Lending Obligations of All Lenders have not been exempted pursuant to Clause 9.3.
+(2) The Lending Obligations of such Lender have not been exempted or terminated pursuant to the provisions of this Agreement (including Clauses 9, 10 and 32).

 (3) All the matters described in each item of Clause 20 are true and correct.

-(4) The Borrower has not breached any provision of this Agreement[/, and there is no threat that such breach may occur on or after the relevant Desired Drawdown Date.]
+(4) The Borrower has not breached any provision of this Agreement, and there is no threat that such breach may occur on or after the Desired Drawdown Date.